bevyengine/bevy-website/content/learn/book/welcome/plugins/_index.md

 ## Writing your own plugins

-Plugins are collections of code that modify the `AppBuilder` (which controls all of the data and logic of our game) using the builder pattern.
+Plugins are collections of code that modify the `App` (which controls all of the data and logic of our game) using the builder pattern.
-Any code in a plugin could be directly substituted directly on the base `AppBuilder`.
+Any code in a plugin could be directly substituted directly on the base `App`.
 There's no magic to be found here; they're just a straightforward tool for code organization.

 You can write your own to organize your own code by implementing the `Plugin` trait on a struct of your own creation.